on October 19, 2020 (last modified on January 13, 2022) • 17 minute read

 “SEO because most B2C lead generation industries are problems-oriented,” says Stan Tan of Selby’s.
 “Consumers are searching for a solution to a problem they have, and they want a solution now, and search is the fastest way to solve that problem.
 For example, if you have a leak in your toilet and you want to find a plumber, you won’t go to Facebook and wait for a few hours to get a few recommendations.
 You would search on Google and pick the plumbers with the best reviews, and you can do it instantly.”

 Brian Robben of Robben Media adds, “Rank on the first page of Google and your customers will naturally find your products or services when searching.
 Utilizing SEO is the most long-term and ROI-focused lead generation tactic in the world.
 We’ve made millions for our clients and ourselves through SEO alone.”
+Use this lead generation dashboard to monitor the number of leads that come from your SEO efforts.

 “B2C lead generation has a much shorter sales cycle than B2B, since individuals are using their own money, typically for discretionary spending, rather than their company’s,” says Harris Schachter of Lend-Grow.